Meet our innovation team

-Amantha is the co-creator of the AFR Most Innovative Companies list, an annual list that Inventium compiles, ranking Australia’s top innovators.
-She has written for publications including The Australian Financial Review, BRW, Australian Business Solutions and Smart Company and is the author of the best-selling book “The Creativity Formula: 50 scientifically proven creativity boosters for work and for life”.
-Her second book “The Innovation Formula” was released on April 1st 2016 & is already in it’s second print run.
+Amantha is the co-creator of the Australian Financial Review’s Most Innovative Companies list, an annual list that Inventium compiles, ranking Australia’s top innovators.
+Her thoughts have appeared in Harvard Business Review, The Huffington Post, Forbes, and Fast Company and she is the author of two best-selling books: “The Creativity Formula” and “The Innovation Formula”.

 Dr Shelley Logan

 Immersing herself in the latest innovation research keeps Shelley on her toes at Inventium.
 Possessing a strong background in Organisational Psychology, having completed her Doctorate of Organisational Psychology at Monash University in Melbourne, Shelley is passionate about bridging the gap between what science is telling us and the organisational practice of her clients.

 Shelley’s expertise lies in understanding what drives innovation at the individual, team and organisational levels.
 Shelley has worked with clients from just about every sector to help unlock transformational change and growth through innovation.
 A knowledge sharer at heart, imparting this information to others in seminars, workshops, and keynotes gets her out of bed in the morning.

 A proud New Zealander, Shelley loves to inject some kiwi ingenuity into the Inventium team.
 Outside of work she is generally preoccupied with visiting weather forecast sites to find the best days to kitesurf.
 She loves the outdoors and likes to balance activity with equivalent amounts of eating and sleeping.